-Indicator Title 11.
+Indicator Title 12.
 Number of structured capacity building programs implemented nationally Definition Sustainability of Non-profit organisations is a concern for the NLC as the current demand for funding far outstrips the supply.
 We believe that Capacity Building is the first step in elevating the non-profit companies to the next level of operational, programmatic, financial, governance and organisational maturity so that it may effectively advance its mission into the future.
 The NLC would like to ensure that this effort will represent a strategy towards the creation of a sustainable and effective organisation by building the competencies of the people leading the NPC's.
 For the year under review, 9 programs must be implemented.
-Source of data 9 attendance registers for the program as implemented Method of Calculation / Assessment Means of verification Assumptions Simply count of the registers.
-Participant registration and attendance records Grantees/ Beneficiary organizations' willingness to attend the Assumptions programs Disaggregation of Beneficiaries (where applicable) Spatial Transformation Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Reflect on contribution to spatial transformation priorities: n/a (where applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Annually Desired performance Impactful and sustainable funding Indicator Responsibility COO
+Source of data 9 attendance registers for the program as implemented Method of Calculation / Assessment Simply count of the registers.
+Means of verification Participant registration and attendance records Assumptions Grantees/ Beneficiary organizations' willingness to attend the programs Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: n/a Reflect on the spatial impact area: n/a Calculation type Cumulative (year-end) Reporting Cycle Annually Desired performance Impactful and sustainable funding Indicator Responsibility C00

-Indicator Title 12.
+Indicator Title 13.
 Enforcement of a good governance to implement planned research-based budget allocation Definition The percentage of the budget allocated for the planned research-based model that is effectively used in compliance with good governance principles.
 For the year under review, a minimum of 50% of the planned research-based budget must be allocated.
-Source of data Budget allocation records, and grant allocations reports Method of Calculation A minimum of 50% allocated against the total budget of the / Assessment planned research-based funding. % calculation= Total allocated to planned research projects X 100 Total budget of planned research budget Total 200got of plaimed 1000a.on 200got Means of verification Budget allocation records and financial reports.
+Source of data Budget allocation records, and grant allocations reports Method of Calculation A minimum of 50% allocated against the total budget of the / Assessment planned research-based funding. % calculation= Total allocated to planned research projects X Total budget of planned research budget Means of verification Budget allocation records and financial reports.
 Assumptions The intended budget for implementing the research-based model is allocated.
-Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Percentage (%) Reporting Cycle Annually Desired performance Credible & transparent research-based funding model ото шило от и и и порешени те и и и и и и и и и и и и и и и и и и
+Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Percentage (%) Reporting Cycle Annually Desired performance Credible & transparent research-based funding model Indicator Responsibility COO